Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/KnownLimitations.md

 * The Input System cannot generate input for IMGUI or UIElements.
 * The Input System does not yet support the new 2019.3 mode where domain reloads are disabled when entering play mode.

+### uGUI

+* After enabling, the UI will not react to a pointer's position until the position is changed.

 ## Device support

 * (Windows) Mouse input from remote desktop connections does not come through properly.